maboiteaspam/dns-via-dht/README.md

   Commands:

-    announce <dns>  Announces an hostname on the network resolve <dns>   Resolves an hostname on the network
+    announce <dns>  Announce an hostname on the network resolve <dns>   Resolve an hostname on the network

   Options:

     -h, --help                 output usage information
     -V, --version              output the version number
     -v, --verbose              enable verbosity
-    -b, --bootstrap <nodes>  ip:port address of the bootstrap nodes, or, 'diy' to scan the network for the BT dht
+    -p, --port <port>          port on which the DHT listens -h, --hostname <hostname>  hostname on which DHT listens -K, --knodes <K>           K nodes to find before he DHT is ready -b, --bootstrap <nodes>    ip:port address of the bootstrap nodes, or, 'diy' to scan the network for the BT DHT

 ```

 # TODO